DataBiosphere/toil/docs/running/running.rst

 If the base case fails, then the file is split into two new tempFiles using :func:`Job.FileStore.getLocalTempFile` and the helper function ``copySubRangeOfFile``.
 Finally we add a follow on Job ``up`` with :func:`Job.addFollowOnJobFn`.
 We've already seen child jobs.
-A follow-on Job is a job that runs after the current job and *all* of its children have completed.
+A follow-on Job is a job that runs after the current job and *all* of its children (and their children and follow-ons) have completed.
 Using a follow-on makes sense because ``up`` is responsible for merging the files together and we don't want to merge the files together until we *know* they are sorted.
 Again, the return value of the follow-on job is requested using :func:`Job.rv`.